Cooling System Repair in Naples, FL

 These are common repairs needed in the cooling system.

 • Broken hose.
 Hoses wear out or dry rot and will leak.
 Once the coolant levels change it can no longer cool the engine efficiently thus causing it to overheat.

 • Broken fan belt.
 The water pump is driven by the engine belt also known as a serpentine belt.
 If the belt breaks the water pump will not circulate coolant through the engine.
 This will lead to overheating the engine.

 • Faulty radiator cap.
-The radiator cap or expansion tank cap holds certain amount of pressure in the coolant system.
+The radiator cap or expansion tank cap holds a certain amount of pressure in the coolant system.
 Most hold from 8 - 14 PSI.
-When pressure rises to the point in which the coolant will boil, and the cap provides stabilizing the cooling system.
+When pressure rises to the point in which the coolant will boil, and the cap stabilizes the cooling system.
 If the cap does not hold pressure, the vehicle will overheat specially on hot days since the system never pressurizes.

 • Water pump failure.
 Most commonly you will hear a screeching noise and will be able to see coolant leaking from the front of the pump or under the vehicle.
 Early signs are small spots of coolant under the vehicle after being parked overnight and a strong coolant odor while driving.